Lvzbel/rent-a-car/README.md

 ## Why I choosed the following technologies

-UnderStrap:
-After building a theme from scratch I decided to give a starter theme a try, UnderStrap seemed like a great option.

-ACF:
-I wanted to give the client the option to be able to edit the site easily.
+- Customer starter theme:

+  I decided to build my own starter because I tried pre-built like Understrap but there were alot of extra files, that I did not need and this is mostly because it support WooCommerce.

+- ACF (Advanced Custom Fields):

+  Is an excelent tool to allow the end user to make edits, take advantage of taxonomies.

+- Sass:

+  Easy and simple way to keep all CSS in order.

+- bxSlider:

+  Using this tool to be able able to add a carousel typed element.

+- Magnific Popup

+  I found this library to be easy to use and light weight for easy implementation of a light box element

+- Modaal

+  Accessibility is the main reason why I picked this pluggin and only minimum css is necessary to customize.

+- Laravel Mix

+  This Webpack wrapper is included in my starter theme, but I picked it because is a fast and easy way to automate the compiling process, and include auto reload by default.

 ## What I learned from this project

-I learned to work with a starter theme, the experience was mixed.
-It was nice to not have to created every single page from scratch but at the same time, I had to make a lot of changes in order to make it work for me.

-Understrap also has a lot of extra bulk I didn't need it because it also has WooCommerce compatibility, all this extra bulk did not really need for a simple site like this.

-I think next time I will just develop my own starter theme to have full control over the project.